vippsas/vipps-login-api/vipps-login-faq.md

 # What are the requirements for Redirect URIs?
 We validate redirect URIs against a white list of pre-approved URIs.
-The URIs needs to be registered in VippsPortalen, and you can register as many as you want to.
+The URIs need to be registered in VippsPortalen, and you can register as many as you want to.
 You specify the URI that will be used with the query parameter redirect_uri on the initial request to the authentication endpoint

 You can use localhost as part of the redirect URI.